Minary/MinaryIo/users-en.md

   - E-banking and similarly critical activities should be done from home.
 Your home WLAN is more trustworthy than public ones.

   - **Never log into your email or bank account using a public computer** or any system you don't own.
-A stolen email account gives an attacker access to more of your details and to any other systems where you use that address.
+A stolen email account gives an attacker access to more of your details, and it can be abused to access other systems where you use that address.

   - **Avoid dubious websites**!
 They often contain dubious content and there is a higher risk of a virus infection.
 Professional gambling/betting/porn/etc. websites shouldn't be a problem.
 But pages that offer e.g. cracked software should be treated with care.